DestineeAdams/portfolio-Website/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, Framework of choicehtml, JavaScript, CSS, bootstrap, github pages cPanel, and, formsubmit api
+**Tech used:** html, JavaScript, CSS, bootstrap, github pages cPanel, and, formsubmit api

 ## Optimizations
 In the future I could make the project tiles more interative